Laptop cooler: Passive coolers

 Conductive cooling pads are not advisable for laptops that have fan vents built into the underside; the cooling pad blocks the vents, leading to overheating or premature system failure.
 The best way to determine if a cooling pad would be suitable for a particular laptop would be to look for air vents or fan vents on the laptop.
 If they are on the side and not on the bottom, it is usually safe to use the cooler pad; otherwise, it may not be safe to use a conductive cooler pad.

 Multi-surface cooler

 A multi-surface cooler is a sub-type of passive cooler.
 It allows airflow both between the laptop base and cooler, and between the base of the cooler and the user's lap.
 These laptop coolers are suitable for laptops that have vents on the underside.
 The multi-surface cooling design typically works on any surface without blocking any vents.
 This makes them suitable for use on desk, lap, uneven/soft surfaces (couch, bed/duvet, carpet) and outdoors.

 Some laptop coolers also feature lights that are activated along with the operation of the cooling fans.
+Modern versions may include customizable RGB lighting, offering a visually appealing setup that can be synchronized with other devices.
+Enhanced ergonomic designs with adjustable angles are available, helping users improve posture and reduce strain during extended laptop use.